Industry update

 What the proposed rate does

 The settlement asks the judges to keep the existing rate structure and continue inflation adjustments through the next five-year period.
-Digital Music News reported the 2026 rate as 13.1 cents per work or 2.52 cents per minute of playing time, whichever is larger.
-The Copyright Royalty Board case docket shows the joint motion is filed and the proceeding is still open.
+The Federal Register notice says the 2026 rate is 13.1 cents per work or 2.52 cents per minute of playing time, whichever is larger.
+It also says the judges are asking whether they should adopt the proposal as statutory rates and terms for making and distributing physical or digital phonorecords.

 2028